-Information technology is vital to business.
+Nowadays we are very much aware that Information Technology is vital to business.
 Without it, the modern economy as we know it would grind to a standstill.

-A World Without Information Technology
+A World Without IT

-As a demonstration of the importance of information technology, imagine you woke up tomorrow and your company didn’t have any computers.
+As a demonstration of the importance of Information Technology, imagine you woke up tomorrow and your company didn’t have any computers.
 What would that look like?

 The first thing you might notice is the sheer volume of paper that has appeared to replace the data storage on the computers.
 This is assuming you still have the data at all.
 Likely the paper wouldn’t fit in your office and you’d need to rent more space just to hold it all.

 Next is the task of digging up relevant data when needed.
-If a customer calls — assuming that the phones still work — asking about their account, someone will need to enter the labyrinth of filing cabinets and dig out their record.
+If a customer calls — assuming the phones still work — asking about their account, someone would need to enter the labyrinth of filing cabinets and dig out their record.
 The customer could be waiting on hold for a long time.

 Now let’s imagine your company sells widgets.
-If a customer on the phone says they’d like to buy a widget and have it shipped to them, you won’t be able to take payment by credit card.
+If a customer on the phone says they’d like to buy a widget and have it shipped to them, you wouldn’t be able to take payment by credit card.
 Instead, you’d need to ask them to mail in a check.

-What Information Technology Does for Businesses
+What Does Information Technology Do for Businesses?

-While it used to require a letter in an envelope to transfer information, now it’s as simple as clicking a button in your email, and the transfer is nearly as fast as the speed of light.
+While it used to require a letter in an envelope to transfer information, now it’s as simple as clicking a button and the transfer is nearly as fast as the speed of light.

 For example, consider that a customer enamored with the color of the sky may come in and buy up all the blue shirts in a clothing store.
 Before the customer has even left the store, the company’s database has the information that this location is out of blue shirts.
 The computer system can then add blue shirts to the next supply order for that location.